visforvali/eng201-oer/_pages/feedback.md

 **Lower-Order Concerns (LOCs)** include the less important (but not unimportant!), micro-level material in your essay, primarily grammar and mechanics: spelling, fragments, run-ons, punctuation, sentence rhythm variation, word choice, and so on.

 At least some of the comments on General Feedback Sheets *will* apply to you.
 If you're not sure which comments apply to you, you should book a sync coffee chat with me (where able), @ me in #team, and/or DM me to determine your next move.

-> ###### Tip!
-> It may help to review the model student papers below in their entirety at the beginning of the semester, so you have a sense of what you're working towards.
-{: .block-tip }

 > ##### Model Student Paper
 Read [this model paper](/eng201-oer/assets/pdfs/model_paper_f25.pdf){:target="_blank"} by a former student for insight into how to approach drafting and revising the different sections of the qualitative research project!